lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

    XMSSMT-HashSig-PublicKey ::= OCTET STRING
 ~~~

-[RFC8391] defines the raw octet string encoding of an HSS public key using the
+[RFC8391] defines the encoding of an XMSS^MT public key using the
 `xmssmt_public_key` structure.
 See [SP800208] and [RFC8391] for more information
 on the contents and format of an XMSS^MT public key.